ucb-bar/chipyard/README.md

     mkdir src/main/scala/pwm

 Now let's add a peripheral device to the new SoC.
-First, add a Chisel module for your device.

-    package pwm

-    import chisel3._
-    import cde.{Parameters, Field}
-    import uncore.tilelink._

-    class PWMTL(implicit p: Parameters) extends Module {
+The easiest way to create a TileLink peripheral is to use the TLRegisterRouter, which abstracts away the details of handling the TileLink protocol and provides a convenient interface for specifying memory-mapped registers.
+To create a RegisterRouter-based peripheral, you will need to specify a parameter case class for the configuration settings, a bundle trait with the extra top-level ports, and a module implementation containing the actual RTL.

+    case class PWMParams(address: BigInt, beatBytes: Int)

-      val io = new Bundle {
+    trait PWMTLBundle extends Bundle {
-        val tl = new ClientUncachedTileLinkIO().flip
-        val pwmout = Bool(OUTPUT)
+      val pwmout = Output(Bool())
     }

+    trait PWMTLModule {
+      val io: PWMTLBundle
+      implicit val p: Parameters
+      def params: PWMParams

+      val w = params.beatBytes * 8
+      val period = Reg(UInt(w.W))
+      val duty = Reg(UInt(w.W))
+      val enable = RegInit(false.B)

       // ...
+Use the registers to drive io.pwmout ...

+      regmap(
+        0x00 -> Seq(
+          RegField(w, period)),
+        0x04 -> Seq(
+          RegField(w, duty)),
+        0x08 -> Seq(
+          RegField(1, enable)))
     }

-The `io` bundle holds the ports that this module exposes externally.
-It has two parts, a uncached TileLink port (tl), and a single-bit output (pwmout).
-The TL port is how the core communicates to the peripheral over MMIO.
-The pwmout signal is what we will drive as our PWM output.

-Note that we have made our package `pwm` to match the subdirectory name.
-Also note that we have imported the chisel3 package, which contains all the HDL directives; cde.Parameters, an object which allows us to pass configurations to different parts of the code (mainly used by TileLink in this case); and the TileLink definitions from the uncore.tilelink package.
+Once you have these classes, you can construct the final peripheral by extending the TLRegisterRouter and passing the proper arguments.
+The first set of arguments determines where the register router will be placed in the global address map and what information will be put in its device tree entry.
+The second set of arguments is the IO bundle constructor, which we create by extending TLRegBundle with our bundle trait.
+The final set of arguments is the module constructor, which we create by extends TLRegModule with our module trait.

+    class PWMTL(c: PWMParams)(implicit p: Parameters)
+      extends TLRegisterRouter(
+        c.address, "pwm", Seq("ucbbar,pwm"),
+        beatBytes = c.beatBytes)(
+          new TLRegBundle(c, _) with PWMTLBundle)(
+          new TLRegModule(c, _, _) with PWMTLModule)

-The full module code, with comments can be found in src/main/scala/pwm/PWM.scala.
+The full module code with comments can be found in src/main/scala/pwm/PWM.scala.

 After creating the module, we need to hook it up to our SoC.
 Rocketchip accomplishes this using the [cake pattern](http://www.cakesolutions.net/teamblogs/2011/12/19/cake-pattern-in-depth).
 This basically involves placing code inside traits.
-In RocketChip, there are three kinds of traits: a LazyModule trait, and IO bundle trait, and a module implementation trait.
+In the RocketChip cake, there are two kinds of traits: a LazyModule trait and a module implementation trait.

 The LazyModule trait runs setup code that must execute before all the hardware gets elaborated.
-For a simple memory-mapped peripheral, this just involves adding an entry to the address map.
-The SoC generator provides each leaf node in the address map with a port from the MMIO interconnect.
+For a simple memory-mapped peripheral, this just involves connecting the peripheral's TileLink node to the MMIO crossbar.

-    import junctions._
-    import diplomacy._
-    import rocketchip._

-    trait PeripheryPWM extends LazyModule {
+    trait HasPeripheryPWM extends HasSystemNetworks {
-      val pDevices: ResourceManager[AddrMapEntry]

-      pDevices.add(AddrMapEntry("pwm", MemSize(4096, MemAttr(AddrMapProt.RW))))
+      implicit val p: Parameters

+      private val address = 0x2000

+      val pwm = LazyModule(new PWMTL(
+        PWMParams(address, peripheryBusConfig.beatBytes))(p))

+      pwm.node := TLFragmenter(
+        peripheryBusConfig.beatBytes, cacheBlockBytes)(peripheryBus.node)
     }

-This adds an entry called "pwm" and makes it 4096 bytes in size.
-This is more than we really need, but to play nicely with the core's virtual memory system, address map regions must be page-aligned.
-We also give this regions read/write permissions.
-This device can be loaded from or stored to, but CPU instructions cannot be fetched from this location.

-The IO bundle trait contains the extra IO ports that will be exported off-chip.
-For the PWM peripheral, this will just be the `pwmout` pin.

-    trait PeripheryPWMBundle {
-      val pwmout = Bool(OUTPUT)
-    }
+Note that the PWMTL class we created from the register router is itself a LazyModule.
+Register routers have a TileLike node simply named "node", which we can hook up to the RocketChip peripheryBus.
+This will automatically add address map and device tree entries for the peripheral.

 The module implementation trait is where we instantiate our PWM module and connect it to the rest of the SoC.

-    case object BuildPWM extends Field[(ClientUncachedTileLinkIO, Parameters) => Bool]
+Since this module has an extra `pwmout` output, we declare that in this trait, using Chisel's multi-IO functionality.
+We then connect the PWMTL's pwmout to the pwmout we declared.

-    trait PeripheryPWMModule extends HasPeripheryParameters {
+    trait HasPeripheryPWMModuleImp extends LazyMultiIOModuleImp {
-      val pBus: TileLinkRecursiveInterconnect
+      implicit val p: Parameters
-      val io: PeripheryPWMBundle
+      val outer: HasPeripheryPWM

-      io.pwmout := p(BuildPWM)(pBus.port("pwm"), outerMMIOParams)
+      val pwmout = IO(Output(Bool()))

+      pwmout := outer.pwm.module.io.pwmout
     }

-We just need to connect the MMIO TileLink port to the PWM module's TileLink port and connect the PWM module's `pwmout` pin to the `pwmout` pin going off-chip.
-We would like to do this in a configurable way so that we can swap out the PWM module if need be.
-To do this, we create a new Field for the Parameters object that produces a function taking in the Tilelink port and returning the pwmout as a Bool.
-We will define this function later in the configuration file.

-Note that we extend the HasPeripheryParameters trait.
-This provides us the `outerMMIOParams` parameter object, which gets passed in as the `p` parameters object to the PWM module.
-We have several parameters objects because different TileLink interfaces need different configurations.
-For all MMIO ports (i.e. those coming from pBus), you will want to use `outerMMIOParams`.
-Peripheral devices can also connect TileLink client ports going into the coreplex, which use the `innerParams` object.

 Now we want to mix our traits into the system as a whole.
 This code is from src/main/scala/pwm/Top.scala.

-    package pwm

-    import chisel3._
-    import example._
-    import cde.Parameters

     class ExampleTopWithPWM(q: Parameters) extends ExampleTop(q)
         with PeripheryPWM {
       override lazy val module = Module(
-        new ExampleTopWithPWMModule(p, this, new ExampleTopWithPWMBundle(p)))
+        new ExampleTopWithPWMModule(p, this))
     }

-    class ExampleTopWithPWMBundle(p: Parameters) extends ExampleTopBundle(p)
+    class ExampleTopWithPWMModule(l: ExampleTopWithPWM)
-      with PeripheryPWMBundle
+      extends ExampleTopModule(l) with HasPeripheryPWMModuleImp

-    class ExampleTopWithPWMModule(p: Parameters, l: ExampleTopWithPWM, b: => ExampleTopWithPWMBundle) extends ExampleTopModule(p, l, b) with PeripheryPWMModule

-Just as we have three traits, we have three classes to build the system.
+Just as we need separate traits for LazyModule and module implementation, we need two classes to build the system.
 The ExampleTop classes from the example package already have the basic peripherals included for us, so we will just extend those.

 The ExampleTop class includes the pre-elaboration code and also a lazy val to produce the module implementation (hence LazyModule).
-The ExampleTopBundle class becomes the top-level IO of the module implementation.
-And finally the ExampleTopModule class is the actual RTL that gets synthesized.
+The ExampleTopModule class is the actual RTL that gets synthesized.

 Now we have the RTL for the chip, but we need a test harness to simulate it.

-    package pwm

-    import cde.Parameters
-    import diplomacy.LazyModule

     class TestHarness(q: Parameters) extends example.TestHarness()(q) {
       override def buildTop(p: Parameters) =